ipfs/ipfs-docs/docs/community/README.md

 ### 3. Create a forum post in the Help section

-Keeping in mind [the general guidlines above](#_2-follow-the-guidelines-for-getting-useful-answers-to-your-questions), do the following:
+Keeping in mind [the general guidelines above](#_2-follow-the-guidelines-for-getting-useful-answers-to-your-questions), do the following:

 1. In [the Help category of the forum](https://discuss.ipfs.tech/c/help/13), hover over the large blue circle with a `+` symbol in the center.
 The text **New Topic** displays.
 1. Click **New Topic**.
 The **Create a new Topic** modal opens.